 Produce the outputs identified in the submitted proposal in accordance with the project timeline (Appendix 1).

-May 15, 2019: Application material available online.
+June 1, 2021: Application material available online.

-October 2019: Decisions will be communicated to applicants.
+November 2021: Decisions will be communicated to applicants.

-November 2019: Submission of final proposals revised according to the Selection Committee’s comments.
+December 2021: Submission of final proposals revised according to the Selection Committee’s comments.

-December 15, 2019: Projects may begin upon signature of the contract between selected grantees, ACSS and AFAC.
+February 1, 2022: Projects may begin upon signature of the contract between selected grantees, ACSS and AFAC.

-December 15, 2021: Projects for institutions must end.
+February 2024: Projects for institutions must be completed.